 Determined to rise above his modest roots in India, Daas earned his bachelor’s degree in architecture at Jawaharlal Nehru Technological University, India, with an A.P.
 Riding Club Gold Medal in 1990.
 That same fortitude led him to immigrate to the United States, earning a master’s of architecture in urban design from Kansas State University, and an executive doctoral degree in higher education management from the University of Pennsylvania.

-Today, Daas is the Chairperson of Indiana’s only state-supported Department of Architecture at Ball State University since 2008, also serving two years concurrently as the inaugural Emerging Media Fellow of the university’s Center for Media Design.
+Daas previously served the Chairperson of Indiana’s only state-supported Department of Architecture at Ball State University since 2008, also serving two years concurrently as the inaugural Emerging Media Fellow of the university’s Center for Media Design.
 Under his leadership the department has come to be widely known for excellence in digital fabrication and social justice in design.
 He teaches courses in design thinking, innovation methods, advanced digital fabrication, and leadership.

 He has raised funds, and led major curricular changes, and other innovative initiatives to entrepreneurially grow and advance department’s operations.
 He is the founder of An Inconvenient Studio that educates and partners with professional firms, academic institutions, and corporations (including aerospace, industrial fabrics, hardwood industries) that resulted in educational sponsorships and cutting edge collaborative research opportunities.